openmrs/openmrs-android-client-user-guide/troubleshooting.md

 if you are using the test server.

-#### Have Another Issue?
+#### Have an Issue?

-This guide covers the basic development setup and things to take note off while using the android client.
-Make sure the guide first.
-The guide walks through the basics of entering patient details, uploading patient photos, etc, which you could check out [here](https://openmrs.github.io/openmrs-android-client-user-guide/features.html).
+This guide covers the basic setup and instructions to take note of while using the Android client.
+Make sure to refer to the guide first.
+The guide walks through the basics of entering patient details, uploading patient photos, etc. which you may check out [in this page](https://openmrs.github.io/openmrs-android-client-user-guide/features.html).

-However, if there are other issues you come across, you could take the following steps.
+However, if there are other issues you come across, you could take the following steps:

 #### 1. Visit OpenMRS Talk